 Hồ Chi Minh City

 Hồ Chi Minh City (HCMC aka Sài Gòn) is the largest city in Vietnam and an exciting, fast-paced center of activity and contrast.
-The city is on the banks of the Saigon River about 37 miles from the South China Sea and 1,090 miles south of Hanoi, Vietnam’s capital.
+The city is on the banks of the Saigon River about 37 miles from the South China Sea and 1,090 miles south of Hanoi, the capital of Vietnam.

 Some of the formidable landmarks and sites in and around Ho Chi Minh City include: